embrace-io/embrace-docs/content/ios/linking-embrace.md

 Embrace is distributed as a framework.
 You will be dynamically linking that framework with your application.
-We support 3 methods for accomplishing that:
+We support three methods for accomplishing that:

 1. [**CocoaPods.**]({{< relref "/ios/linking-embrace#cocoapods" >}}) You can easily add Embrace to your PodFile and have most of this work done for you.
 1. [**Carthage.**]({{< relref "/ios/linking-embrace#carthage" >}}) Carthage will help you keep track of Embrace versions and upgrades, you will still perform much of the linking process manually.